Leezamiranda/CSPB2270-Final-Project/README.md

    $ git add functions.cpp
    ```

 2. Commit the changes to our local repository.
-The `-m` option allows you to add the required commit comment on the cmmand line.
+The `-m` option allows you to add the required commit comment on the command line.
 Use a short comment that has meaning about what changes were made (e.g. "fixed output for test 2" or "added comments to all functions")

    ```console
    $ git commit -m 'this is my first commit'